-- 5 plus lines of Shakespeare text that hold personal significance for you and that you know by heart from Romeo and Juliet
+- 10 or so lines of Shakespeare text that hold personal significance for you and that you know by heart from Julius Caesar or Macbeth

 - clothes and shoes that allow you to be physically active

 - a willingness and openness to engage Shakespeare’s texts imaginatively, physically, vocally and emotionally.

 Classes and activities take place during mornings and afternoons and some evenings.
 Other evenings during this week are free time.
-Participants will attend two productions: Love’s Labour’s Lost (Tina Packer Playhouse, mainstage) and A Midsummer Night’s Dream (The Mount, outdoors).
+Participants will attend two productions: TBD.
 Our schedule provides time for other optional Shakespeare & Company productions (available with a 20% teacher discount) as well as other local performances and attractions.
 Or just take the evening off.

 Housing and Meals

-Private rooms in onsite Company housing (Lawrence Hall) with shared bath.
-Our housing facilities are extremely modest–think “camping”.
+Private rooms in Company housing with shared bath.
+Our housing facilities are extremely modest–think “camping.”
 A spouse, partner or adult guest in same room with participant costs an additional $25 per night.
 Pillows, sheets, blankets, wash cloth and 1 towel are provided for each person.